ellie-idb/vex-v5-research/TECH_SPECS.md

   * Contains 3 sections
     * Section 0 (or, what I've come to call .data) is executable code mapped at 0x03400000 - 0x0349C014
     * Section 1 (unclear what this contains) is mapped at 0x037C000 - 0x037FD040
-    * Section 2 (appears to be a code signature) is mapped at 0x03800000 - 0x03800050
+    * Section 2 (user code segment stub) is mapped at 0x03800000 - 0x03800050
 * system_0.elf is shared between CPU0 / CPU1
   * On startup, a register is checked to see what CPU we're currently executing on:

     <img src="./images/fw_bringup.png" alt="A code snippet showing the bringup procedure for the VEX V5 Brain" width="500"/>

-    `__mrc(15, 0, 0, 0, 5) & 0xF` checks the `CPUID` bits [Multiprocessor Affinity Register](https://developer.arm.com/documentation/ddi0464/d/System-Control/Register-descriptions/Multiprocessor-Affinity-Register?lang=en) to see what processor we're currently running on
+    `__mrc(15, 0, 0, 0, 5) & 0xF` checks the `CPUID` bits in the [Multiprocessor Affinity Register](https://developer.arm.com/documentation/ddi0464/d/System-Control/Register-descriptions/Multiprocessor-Affinity-Register?lang=en) to see what processor we're currently running on

     If we're CPU0, hold the processor in an idle state for now.
 If we're CPU1, then proceed to initialize & set everything up.
   * Not sure if CPU0 is brought out of this idle state at some other point
     * It probably is, just need to find where
+    * This is typically done using the [Power State Coordination Interface](https://developer.arm.com/Architectures/Power%20State%20Coordination%20Interface) -
   * CPU1 actually does most of the initialization work for some Reason

 ## Further reading:
 * [zynq-mkbootimage](https://github.com/antmicro/zynq-mkbootimage)